centreon/centreon-documentation/versioned_docs/version-23.10/installation/compatibility.md

 | Debian 11                | DEB packages                                           |

 Open Source users, without a support contract, can use another GNU/Linux operating system.
-This will require installing the platform from source files and therefore be more complex.
+This will require installing the platform from source files and will therefore be more complex.
 Bear in mind that IT Edition and Business Edition modules do not work yet on unsupported distributions.

 > Only 64-bit operating systems (x86_64) are supported.